Milton Keynes and North Bucks

 • Prince Albert 17 Vicarage Road Milton Keynes MK13 9AG Telephone(01908) 477945

-Compolete refurbishment in 2023 This friendly, Red Oak Taverns tenancy pub offers a small, changing selection of well kept ales.
+Complete refurbishment in 2023 This friendly, family-run Red Oak Taverns tenancy pub offers a small, changing selection of well kept ales (note that Wainwright Amber is actually keg).
 It is in the heart of the old village, so feels like the old village pub it once was.
 There is a pleasant, quiet garden at the back with tables on a small paved area and further tables in fenced-off children's play area.
 Pub is welcoming, comfortable and in excellent decorative order, with the bar straight ahead as you enter and a games room up two steps on your left.

 • Prince George of Cambridge Portishead Drive Milton Keynes MK4 3FA Telephone(01908) 504391